ywamsendai/ywamsendaidocs/docs/staff/visaRenew.md

 ## The Process

-- Message Gary the following: residence card number, length of desired visa extension (**1, 3, or 5 years**), and the **name and address of your sending church** (who will be providing letters as part of this application).
+- Message Gary the following: residence card number, and the **name and address of your sending church** (who will be providing letters as part of this application).
 - Gather together all required documents (detailed below).
 - You then go to the Sendai Immigration office and submit all of these documents.
+(Can also be done [online](https://www.moj.go.jp/isa/applications/online/onlineshinsei.html?hl=en))
 - You will receive a postcard through the mail after between 2 weeks and 1 month when your application has been processed.
-Take this to the immigration office, along with the 4,000 yen revenue stamp, in order to pick up your new residence card.
+Take this to the immigration office, along with the 6,000 yen revenue stamp, in order to pick up your new residence card.
+(If applied for online, it will be mailed to your home)

 ## Required Documentation